Documentation

 func (*MemFD) Raw ¶ added in v0.2.0

 Raw returns the raw file descriptor for use in tight loops.
 The caller must ensure the MemFD remains valid while using the raw fd.
+The returned descriptor number is borrowed and must not be closed directly.
+Callers must synchronize Close with users of the borrowed descriptor number.

 func (*MemFD) Seal ¶